 I want to invest in District 2 and make it an even more attractive place to live and visit and not just a bottleneck to get through.

-I am committed to bringing rapid transit to Gwinnett County.
+I am committed to bringing rapid transit to Gwinnett County and fixing the existing transit system that doesn't serve the community well.
 This will bring many benefits to the region:

-Additional transporation alternatives can also reduce congestion.
+We also need a full range of transportation options.
+Gwinnett County is the second most populous county in the state and one of the fastest growing counties in metro Atlanta and our transportation demand is outpacing the existing services and infrastructure.
+This is due to a singular focus on roadway expansion.
 We need to be thinking about how our infrastructure can adapt and handle the changes coming in the next decade, such as a large population increase and a new wave of cheaper ride-sharing services.

 Accessibility is your ability to access or utilize information or resources.